North Korea: Governance and politics

-North Korea is a highly centralised communist state that was founded as a people's democratic state and has since 1972 self-designated as a socialist state.
-Unlike other communist states, one family dominates political life in North Korea.
-North Korea's founding father, Kim Il Sung, got his son, Kim Jong Il, to succeed him upon his death in 1994.
-Likewise, Kim Jong Il appointed his son, Kim Jong Un, to succeed him in 2012.
-Other family members also dominate North Korean political life, leading commentators to speak of the dominance of the Kim family.
-This dominance is discernible in a number of ways.
-For example, Kim Jong Un heads all major governing structures: he is the general secretary of the Workers' Party of Korea, chairman of the Central Military Commission and president of the State Affairs Commission.
-His grandfather Kim Il Sung is the country's "eternal President", while his father Kim Jong Il is "Eternal General Secretary of the WPK" and "Eternal Chairman of the National Defence Commission" after his death in 2011.
+North Korea is a highly centralized communist state that self-identifies as a socialist state.
+North Korea is unique among communist states due to the political dominance of the Kim family.
+The three supreme leaders of North Korea have all been members of the Kim family, and other members of the Kim family are prominent in North Korean political life as well; because of this North Korea's political system has been characterized as hereditary or dynastic.
+Kim Jong Un, the current supreme leader, heads all major governing structures: he is the leader of the Workers' Party of Korea, the head of state, and the commander-in-chief of the Korean People's Army.

-Leading role of the Workers' Party of Korea
+Workers' Party of Korea

-The Workers' Party of Korea (WPK) is a communist party with an estimated 6.5 million members.
-North Korea has established the WPK's leadership of state and society in its constitution by stating that "The Democratic People's Republic of Korea shall conduct all activities under the leadership of the Workers' Party of Korea."
-This means that all state organs of North Korea work under the leadership of the WPK.
-Per the party's organisational principle of democratic centralism, all party members in state organs have to implement the decisions of the WPK Central Committee.
-Moreover, all state organs are composed of a majority of party members, meaning that these members work according to the WPK's design.
-The party also establishes party groups within state organs, which the WPK Central Committee supervises through its Organisation and Guidance Department.
+The Workers' Party of Korea (WPK) is the founding and sole ruling party of North Korea.
+While two other parties – the Korean Social Democratic Party and the Chondoist Chongu Party – exist, they are subordinate to the WPK.
+The leading role of the WPK over state and society is enshrined in the constitution by stating that "the Democratic People's Republic of Korea shall conduct all activities under the leadership of the Workers' Party of Korea."
+All state organs of North Korea operate under the leadership of the WPK; because of the party's organizational principle of democratic centralism, all party members in state organs are required to implement the decisions of the Central Committee of the WPK.
+All state organs consist of a majority of party members as well.
+The party also establishes party groups within state organs, which the WPK Central Committee supervises through its Organization and Guidance Department and other departments.

 The highest organ of the WPK is the party congress, which meets at least every fifth year.
-It is empowered to elect the party leader, meaning the office of general secretary of the Workers' Party of Korea, and the members and candidates of the WPK Central Committee.
-At its first session after a party congress, the WPK Central Committee elects its central leading organs: the Presidium, the Politburo, the Secretariat, the Central Military Commission (CMC) and the Central Auditing Commission.
-The general secretary leads the work of the Presidium, the Politburo, and the Secretariat, and concurrently serves as the CMC chairman.
-These organs are delegated specific powers of the Central Committee when it's not in session.
-The Presidium is the party's highest decision-making organ when the Politburo, the Central Committee, the Conference of Representatives, and the Congress are not in session.
-It was established at the 6th Congress in 1980.
+It elects the General Secretary (the party leader) and the members and candidates of the WPK Central Committee.
+At its first session after a party congress, the WPK Central Committee elects its central leading organs: the Presidium, the Politburo, the Secretariat, the Central Military Commission (CMC) and the Central Auditing Commission (CAC).
+The general secretary leads the work of the Presidium, Politburo and the Secretariat, and concurrently serves as chairman of the CMC.
+These organs are delegated specific powers of the Central Committee when the latter is not in session; the Presidium is the party's highest decision-making organ when the Politburo, Central Committee, the Conference of Representatives and the Congress are not in session.